 The bacteria also feed on some of the sugar, producing cellulose as a result.
 This cellulose builds up to form the thick, rubbery SCOBY layer!

+What is a mother in kombucha?
 The kombucha mother is just another word for the SCOBY, because it is the catalyst to the fermentation.

+What is a kombucha SCOBY baby?
 As kombucha ferments, it will continue to make more and more SCOBYs, either making one large SCOBY or sometimes many small SCOBY babies.

+Is a kombucha SCOBY edible?
 Can you eat a SCOBY?
 Yes!
 The SCOBY is made if edible cellulose, and can be added to smoothies or used to make jerky or candy.

 Kombucha SCOBY on a plate.